psolymos/psolymos.github.io/_posts/2016-09-6-how-to-add-pbapply-to-r-packages.md

 ---
-title: "How to add pbapply to R packages?"
+title: "How to add pbapply to R packages"
 layout: default
 published: true
 category: Code